 Because there were many children involved in this Atlanta traffic accident and complaints of minor injuries, the school bus transported all of the students to Children’s Healthcare of Atlanta at Hughes Spalding to be evaluated for possible injuries.
 According to Stephen Alford, spokesman for Atlanta schools, shortly after the crash, the school called the parents of those children to reunite the students and their parents at the hospital.

 According to police, there was no major damage done to the bus, and it is expected that all student’s injuries will be minor.
 No one has been charged as of yet, and no further details have been released.

-The Law Offices of Shane Smith wishes all those injured in this crash a full and fast recovery.
+Shane Smith Law wishes all those injured in this crash a full and fast recovery.